 Text References

-At the core of Sefaria's system is the system of text references.
-Understanding how they work is key to using our API, and our broader codebase.
+The core of Sefaria's system is the system of text references.
+Understanding how they work is key to using our API and our broader codebase.

-Sefaria depends on the ability to unambiguously refer to particular segments of text in the repository.
-The implementation of text references in Sefaria has the following goals:
+Sefaria's infrastructure depends on the ability to unambiguously refer to specific segments of text in the repository.
+Text reference implementation is done in order to achieve the following goals:

-• References should flexibly accommodate human variation, such as alternate spellings.
+• References should be flexible so as to accommodate human variation, such as alternate spellings.

 The following are all valid refs: